ErikDorstel/intervalTimer/README.md

 * set(time,active) - Set time and active.
 * set(time,active,count) - Set time, active and count.
 * set(time,active,count,call) - Set time, active, count and call.
 * check() - Checks whether the next interval has been reached.
 Returns true or false.
-Calls a function if call parameter not false.
+Calls a function if call parameter not NULL.

 ### Basic example
 Outputs "exampleOne" on the serial interface once per second.